Skip to content

 - uses: ./.github/actions/setup

-- run: poetry run invoke packages
+- run: uv run invoke packages

 - uses: docker/login-action@v3